 Search For Street Art

 Moncton is home to some incredible street art, so be sure to spend a few hours searching for murals as you explore the city.
 There are over 50 art murals by local and international artists, so wander the streets of Downtown Moncton, and you’ll come across everything from colourful abstract designs to portraits of local celebrities.
 The murals are constantly changing and evolving, so there’s always something new to see.

-The Fundy Tidal Bore is a unique phenomenon occurring in Moncton twice a day.
-Head to the aptly named Bore Park in Downtown Moncton to witness the rise and fall of the world’s highest tides on the Bay of Fundy.
+The Fundy Tidal Bore is a unique phenomenon occurring in Moncton twice daily.
+Head to the aptly named Tidal Bore Park in Downtown Moncton to witness the rise and fall of the world’s highest tides on the Bay of Fundy.

 Magnetic Hill, a roughly one-kilometre stretch of gravel road at the base of Lutes Mountain, is probably one of the most unique things to do in Moncton.
-Thanks to a naturally-occurring optical illusion known as a ‘gravity hill,’ you can witness cars roll uphill.
-This is one of the stranger things to see in Moncton, and despite our hesitation, it was a bucket list activity worth doing.
+Thanks to a naturally occurring optical illusion known as a ‘gravity hill,’ you can witness cars roll uphill.
+This is one of the strange things to see in Moncton, and despite our hesitation, it was a bucket list activity worth doing.

 The novelty of it makes it one of Moncton’s most popular tourist attractions, with cars driving up the hill to experience the “magnetic field” firsthand.
 Be sure to read the instructions on the sign upon arrival and follow the correct steps as you approach the hill.